 - All summaries and biographies must be original and may not be copied from elsewhere online.
 Do not accept or post text in these fields that have been copied from another site.
 Quotes can be copied to ensure accuracy, but should always be submitted with a source.

 - Trivia / Notes

 - Trivia is any noteworthy on-screen detail, while notes occur off-screen and during the production of the episode.
 Both should be specific to the episode or person.
 International air dates may be added as a note; the air date field should reflect the US airdate.
 Trivia and Notes are not the place for debates.
 If an entry is in error, it should be deleted, along with any additional entries saying why it is wrong.
-Please direct users to the show forum for any debates.
+Please direct users to the show community for any debates.